 Score 4 Portugal is a peripheral country and has not sought to contribute actively to the effective regulation and supervision of the international financial architecture.
-While this pattern is not of recent vintage, it has if anything intensified in recent years, as Portugal's bailout and the country's dependence on the perceived risk level assigned to its debt by international financial markets means that the government is primarily preoccupied with achieving fiscal sustainability and financial-sector stability at the domestic level.
+While this pattern is not recent, it has intensified following the recent bank bailout.
+The risk associated to the country's high level of public debt has led the government to overwhelmingly focus on achieving fiscal sustainability and financial stability.
+In addition, the Costa government has sought to play a bigger role in contributing to EU debates on regulation.